December 16, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under 220 Volt Wiring, Dryer Wiring

 Dave’s Reply:

-Thanks for your electrical question Bob.
+Thanks for your electrical wiring question Bob.

-Electrical Wiring for an Dryer Plug
+Electrical Wiring for a Dryer Plug

 Electric Panel